The UK's share of the global CO2 budget runs out in 2 years

 Why the 2-year timescale should be common knowledge

-This also concludes (in its preferred analysis - see chart) that the UK's fair share of the remaining global CO2 budget will run out in 2 years - see document 128.
+This also concludes (in its preferred analysis - see chart) that the UK's fair share of the remaining global CO2 budget will run out in 2 years - see the commentary at document 128.

 3. Carbon budget calculator https://carbonbudgetcalculator.com/